Navigation: Programmer's Reference >

 1) Each DDE conversation has an association with a DPlot document.
 This association is established when the conversation is initiated, and may be changed by an Activate, FileOpen, or FileNew command.
 If, for whatever reason, either DPlot or the client application terminates the conversation and the client then establishes a new conversation, this association no longer holds.
 The client application should re-establish the association with a document with the Activate command, else any commands sent to DPlot may not operate on the intended document.

 2) Character string arguments are always enclosed by double quotation marks.
-In some environments (Visual Basic, for example), double quotation marks are also used to delineate character string arguments.
+In some environments (Visual Basic, for example), double quotation marks are also used to delineate all character strings (including the command itself).
 The following example will always cause a syntax error in Visual Basic:

 Instead, use:

-3) For real-time applications, it is strongly suggested that the client application use the ManualScale command to force the plot coordinates to the desired value.
+4) For real-time applications, it is strongly suggested that the client application use the ManualScale command to force the plot coordinates to the desired value.
 Otherwise, DPlot will continually adjust the plot coordinates to fit the incoming data.
 If the ManualScale command is issued DPlot keeps the extents of the X axis constant, shifting the plot window to the right when necessary.
+(If you do not want this shift to take place, use [SetPanFraction(0)].)
 For real-time applications that display a graph in their own window (rather than a DPlot document window), you will have much better performance using the SetOutputWindow command rather than retrieving a bitmap or metafile from DPlot after every graph update.
+For best performance turn off antialiasing with [GeneralOptions(32,0)].

 For optimum performance with real-time applications